CesarAFC/batatabit/README.md

 * Resources for learning more about cryptocurrency

 ## Usage
-To view the landing page, simply navigate to the website's URL in your web browser.
+To view the landing page, simply navigate to [BatataBit](https://cesarafc.github.io/batatabit/) in your web browser.

 ## Technologies Used
 * HTML